jaywcjlove/rightmenu-master/terms-of-service.md

 ## Limitation of Liability

-To the maximum extent permitted by law, RightMenu Master and its developers shall not be liable for any damages arising from or in connection with your use of the App.
+To the maximum extent permitted by law, Menuist and its developers shall not be liable for any damages arising from or in connection with your use of the App.
 This includes but is not limited to loss of data, system failures, or business interruptions.

 ## Governing Law